Disclosure: if you make a purchase through any affiliate links on this page, I may earn a small commission at no cost to you.

 Colorful and lit up Hwangnidan Street stores at night in Gyeongju

-The views here at night are also really nice and busy, though most shops close around 9pm.
+The views here at night are especially nice and lively, though most shops close around 9pm.

 There are lots of stationary and souvenir shops and photo booths.